John Farley (pilot): Retirement and subsequent career

 Farley retired from test flying with British Aerospace (as he was obliged to) in 1983 on reaching his 50th birthday.
 He subsequently became Manager of Dunsfold Aerodrome being on hand to offer assistance to the smaller companies involved in the development of aviation.
 Following the death of Deputy Chief Test Pilot Taylor Scott whilst testing the Harrier GR-5, Farley, a man of high principle and the utmost integrity, took issue with the way in which the matter, particularly concerning Scott's widow, was dealt with by British Aerospace, which in turn led to his leaving the company.

 He returned to test flying on a freelance basis.
 In 1990 Farley became the first westerner to fly the MiG 29.
 This was at the invitation of a Russian pilot, whom Farley had defended from a reprimand at an air show.
 During this flight Farley performed the MiG's celebrated “tailslide”.
 Farley retired from test flying in 1999.

-Highly acclaimed for his aeronautical knowledge, Farley became a visiting lecturer at several universities in addition to which he ran courses to encourage young people to join the aerospace business.
-A distinctly articulate writer, he was also a regular and enthusiastic contributor to Flyer magazine.
+Farley had aeronautical knowledge and was visiting as a lecturer at several universities in addition to which he ran courses to encourage young people to join the aerospace business.
+As a writer, he was also a regular and enthusiastic contributor to Flyer magazine.

 Farley's autobiography A View From The Hover is widely regarded as an aviation classic, and essential reading for anyone aspiring to develop a knowledge of test flying.